Technologicat/unpythonic/doc/features.md

 **Added in v0.14.2**: `resolve_bindings`. *Get the parameter bindings a given callable would establish if it was called with the given args and kwargs.
 This is mainly of interest for implementing memoizers, since this allows them to see (e.g.) `f(1)` and `f(a=1)` as the same thing for `def f(a): pass`.*

+**Changed in v0.15.0.** *Now `resolve_bindings` is a thin wrapper on top of `inspect.Signature.bind`, which was added in Python 3.5.
+In `unpythonic` 0.14.2 and 0.14.3, we used to have our own implementation of the parameter binding algorithm (that ran also on Python 3.4), but it is no longer needed, since now we support only Python 3.6 and later.
+Now `resolve_bindings` returns an `inspect.BoundArguments` object.*

+*Now `tuplify_bindings` accepts an `inspect.BoundArguments` object instead of its previous input format.
+The function is only ever intended to be used to postprocess the output of `resolve_bindings`, so this change shouldn't affect your own code.*

 Convenience functions providing an easy-to-use API for inspecting a function's signature.
 The heavy lifting is done by ``inspect``.

 Methods on objects and classes are treated specially, so that the reported arity matches what the programmer actually needs to supply when calling the method (i.e., implicit ``self`` and ``cls`` are ignored).